mightyaleksey/browser-host/readme.md

 # ok
 ```

-Note that you need to bundle your test file via [browserify](http://browserify.org) or any other bundler in order to run its code in the browser environment.
+Note that if you use any external modules, probably you need to bundle your test file via [browserify](http://browserify.org) or any other bundler first in order to run its contents in the browser environment.

 ## Usage
 ```
 $ browser-host [entry] [options]

+Description:

+  The browser-host utility reads file and executes its contents (javascript code) in the browser environment.
+The environment is created by headless chrome browser (via puppeteer).
+If file is a signle dash ('-') or absent, browser-host reads from the standard input.

 Options: